dqsully/serde-hjson/README.md

 }
 ```

-This is the same `serde_json::from_str` function as before, but this time we
+This is the same `serde_hjson::from_str` function as before, but this time we
 assign the return value to a variable of type `Person` so Serde will
 automatically interpret the input data as a `Person` and produce informative
 error messages if the layout does not conform to what a `Person` is expected